tjsego/mechanica/docs/main/source/events.rst

 event, the condition of each event can be further customized by also specifying a *predicate method*, which is another custom function that, when evaluated, tells Mechanica whether the event is triggered.
-Both invoke and predicate methods take as argument an instance of a specialized class of a base class :class:`Event` (:class:`MxEvent` in C++).
+Both invoke and predicate methods take as argument an instance of a specialized class of a base class :py:attr:`Event` (:class:`MxEvent` in C++).
 In C++, pointers to invoke and predicate methods can be created using the template :class:`MxEventMethodT` defined in *MxEvent.h*, where the template parameter is the class of the corresponding event.
 Invoke methods return